CREATIVELY INSPIRING CONSERVATION

 This in-perpetuity fund will generate interest that will be invested in initiatives that creatively inspire nature conservation.
 From time-to-time, these may include creative residencies that enable artists to enjoy Tasmania’s/lutruwita’s wild places, invigorate themselves, and inspire Australians to care more for our endangered planet.

-To give to the TLC Foundation through the Alcorso Arts and Nature Fund, please click here.
-To select the Alcorso Arts and Nature Fund, please click the drop down arrow beside the TLC Foundation in the ‘Transaction Details’.
+To give to the TLC Foundation through the Alcorso Arts and Nature Fund, please call the TLC office on 03 6225 1399.
 Your support enables the TLC to continue protecting and managing nature in Tasmania.